 Administration Time is the approximate time that schools should schedule for each Section.
-It includes the section testing time and the approximate times for administrative tasks such as reading instructions to students, answering questions, distributing test materials, closing Sections, and collecting test materials (shown in Table 2.0 on the next page).
+It includes the section testing time and the approximate times for administrative tasks such as reading instructions to students, answering questions, distributing test materials, closing Sections, and collecting test materials (shown in Table 2.0 below).